 You can have osteoporosis at any age and not know it -- there are often no symptoms.
 For many women, the first sign that they have the condition is a broken bone.

 Osteoporosis tends to affect the specific bones that let us be active -- the bones of the spine, wrists, shoulders, pelvis, and hips.
 These fractures can change the shape of your body, especially when they affect the spine.

-The age at which someone loses bone depends on her specific risk factors.
-One woman might be in her 40s or 50s with very strong bones while another can be in her 30s and have early signs of premenopausal osteoporosis, including fractures.
+The age at which someone loses bone depends on their specific risk factors.
+One woman might be in their 40s or 50s with very strong bones while another can be in their 30s and have early signs of premenopausal osteoporosis, including fractures.